junxit/us-congress-bills-115/bill.md

   - **(1)** relating to the United States alleged failure to legally establish and document Federal rights-of-way on the Reservation through the date of enactment of this Act; and
   - **(2)** for the United States alleged failure to establish, maintain and defend the Community’s northern boundary of the Reservation through the date of the enactment of this Act.
 - **(c)** *Effective date* This section shall become effective on the later of the date on which the Secretary—
-  - **(1)** publishes in the Federal Register the notice required under section 5(a)(4);
+  - **(1)** publishes in the Federal Register the notice required under section 4(e);
-  - **(2)** publishes in the Federal Register the notice required under section 6(e); and
+  - **(2)** publishes in the Federal Register the notice required under section 5(e); and
   - **(3)** completes the surveys for the Federal rights-of-way required under this Act.

-## § 8.
+## § 7.
 Federal Rights-of-way

 - **(a)** *Established, ratified, and confirmed* All of the rights-of-way depicted in the ROW, Easements, and Federal and Tribal Facilities Map accompanying this Act are hereby established, ratified, and confirmed.
-The specific position and dimensions of such rights-of-way are to be determined following a survey conducted in accordance with section 9.
+The specific position and dimensions of such rights-of-way are to be determined following a survey conducted in accordance with section 8.
+- **(b)** *Recordation* All of the rights-of-way established, ratified, and confirmed in subsection (a) shall be recorded with the Land Titles and Records Office following each survey conducted in accordance with section 8.
-- **(b)** *Grantee or applicant* The Federal Government shall be considered the grantee or applicant for any and all rights-of-way established pursuant to this Act.
+- **(c)** *Grantee or applicant* The Federal Government shall be considered the grantee or applicant for any and all rights-of-way established pursuant to this Act.
-- **(c)** *Termination* Any rights-of-way established by this Act may be terminated pursuant to section 169.20 of title 25, Federal Code of Regulations, or upon written request by the Community to the Secretary to remove the rights-of-way from the ROW, Easements, and Federal and Tribal Facilities Map subject to otherwise applicable law regarding rights-of-way on the Reservation.
+- **(d)** *Cancellation* Any rights-of-way established by this Act may be cancelled pursuant to sections 404–409 of title 25, Federal Code of Regulations, or upon written request by the Community to the Secretary to remove the rights-of-way from the ROW, Easements, and Federal and Tribal Facilities Map subject to otherwise applicable law regarding rights-of-way on the Reservation.
+Any request for cancellation action by the Community shall be formally documented by tribal resolution.
-- **(d)** *Other interests in land* Notwithstanding any law, the granting of any rights-of-way or easement other than those depicted in the ROW, Easements, and Federal and Tribal Facilities Map accompanying this Act, or any future additions, expansions or modifications of any of the rights-of-way or easement established, ratified, and confirmed in subsection (a), may only be done in accordance with all applicable laws and regulations.
+- **(e)** *Other interests in land* Notwithstanding any law, the granting of any rights-of-way or easement other than those depicted in the ROW, Easements, and Federal and Tribal Facilities Map accompanying this Act, or any future additions, expansions or modifications of any of the rights-of-way or easement established, ratified, and confirmed in subsection (a), may only be done in accordance with all applicable laws and regulations.
 All other rights-of-ways or easements on the Reservation shall be valid only to the extent that they have been established in accordance with applicable Federal statute and regulation specifically governing rights-of-ways or easements on Indian lands.

-## § 9.
+## § 8.
 Survey

 - **(a)** *Completion and publication* Not later than 6 years after the date of the enactment of this Act, the Bureau of Indian Affairs shall undertake and complete a survey of each of the Federal rights-of-way established under this Act.
+A retroactive grant of easement shall be required upon completion of each survey of each of the Federal rights-of-way established under this Act.
 The Bureau of Indian Affairs shall cause the surveys undertaken pursuant to this Act to be published in the Federal Register.
 - **(b)** *Contract* The Bureau of Indian Affairs is authorized, subject to appropriations, to contract for the survey of all Federal rights-of-way established pursuant to this Act to the Community or a third party.
 - **(c)** *Deletions* Upon completion of the surveys authorized and undertaken pursuant to subsection (a), the Community and the Bureau of Indian Affairs may determine that anomalies exist with respect to certain Federal rights-of-way such that deletion of such Federal right-of-way from the ROW, Easements, and Federal and Tribal Facilities Map is appropriate and such Federal right-of-way may be removed from the ROW, Easements, and Federal Tribal Facilities Map.

-## § 10.
-Authorization of appropriations

-Subject to available appropriations, there are authorized to be appropriated such sums as are necessary for the Secretary to—

-- **(1)** take actions required or authorized by this Act; and
-- **(2)** undertake the surveys authorized herein of all Federal electrical, road, and irrigation rights-of-ways and easements depicted on the ROW, Easements, and Federal and Tribal Facilities Map accompanying this Act.

-## § 11.
+## § 9.
 Hunt highway

 Nothing in this Act shall establish, terminate, or otherwise impact any right-of-way or easement associated with Hunt Highway in Pinal County, Arizona, including the portion of Hunt Highway that traverses the Reservation.